50th Grey Cup: Game summary

-The 1962 championship will always be remembered for what the fans could not see.
-Following a year when the Winnipeg Blue Bombers and Hamilton Tiger-Cats made Canadian football history by playing in the first Grey Cup to go to overtime, the two clubs battled again in another memorable meeting.
-But not because of the play on the field.

 Thick advection fog rolled in prior to halftime.
-The dense fog restricted visibility to the all present fans who was watching the game.
+The dense fog restricted visibility to all the fans present.
 Players could also not see and find the ball during passes and punts.
-The reduce visibility made it difficult to the referees to properly officiate.
-Paul Dojack, a referee stopped or postponed the game with Winnipeg leading 28–27.
+The reduced visibility made it difficult for the referees to properly officiate.
+Paul Dojack, the referee, stopped the game with Winnipeg leading 28–27.
 After a 20-minute delay, CFL commissioner Syd Halter decided that the remainder of the game would be played the following afternoon.

 The Tiger-Cats drew first blood in the opening quarter when Garney Henley took advantage of some good blocking and sprinted 74 yards for a major.
-The convert by Don Sutherin was no good, his first of three key errors in the game.
-A 41-yard run by Kenny Ploen set up a Leo Lewis touchdown to begin a wild second quarter, giving Winnipeg a 7–6 lead.
+The convert by Don Sutherin was no good, his first of three crucial errors in the game.
+A 41-yard scamper by Kenny Ploen set up a Leo Lewis TD to begin a wild second quarter, giving Winnipeg a 7–6 lead.
 Lewis struck again when he took a handoff, ran wide and threw a 15-yard pass to Charlie Shepard in the end zone.

 Hamilton cut the deficit to 14–12, first on a goal-line leap by Bobby Kuntz, then on an 18-yard touchdown run by Henley following a Winnipeg fumble.
-Sutherin was only good on one convert however, giving the Ticats a 19–14 advantage.
+Sutherin was only good on one convert, however, giving the Ti-Cats a 19–14 advantage.
 Winnipeg regained the lead before halftime when Lewis caught a lateral pass by Funston and ran 30 yards for another major.
-The Blue Bombers led 21–19 at intermission.
+The Blue Bombers took a 21–19 lead into the intermission.

-Hamilton quarterback Joe Zuger came out throwing in the third quarter, completing a 53-yard strike to Henley, then a 36-yard touchdown throw to Dave Viti.
-But Shepard responded with his second major of the game, giving Winnipeg the lead for good.
-Gerry James added his fourth convert for good measure.
-The Ticats had an opportunity to regain the lead before the end of the third quarter, but Sutherin missed on a 30-yard field goal, giving Hamilton just a single point.
-Both teams were held pointless in the final quarter (spread over two days) as the Bombers held on to a 28–27 lead to win their fourth title in five years.
+Hamilton quarterback Joe Zuger came out throwing in the third quarter, completing a 53-yard strike to Henley and a 36-yard touchdown throw to Dave Viti.
+But Shepard responded with a 4-yard touchdown run, his second major of the game, and Winnipeg had the lead for good.
+Gerry James added his fourth convert for a 28-26 advantage.

+The Ti-Cats had an opportunity to regain the lead late in the third quarter, but Sutherin missed on a 30-yard field goal, giving Hamilton just a single point.
+Both teams were held pointless in the final quarter (spread over two days) as the Bombers held on to win their fourth title in five years.
+Shepard was selected Most Valuable Player of the game.